connorjoleary/DeepCite/README.md

 ## Contributions

-Unfortunatly running code on AWS is not cheap and I would really appreciate any support you could give to see this project flourish.
+Unfortunatly running code is not cheap and I would really appreciate any support you could give to see this project flourish.

 | website               | payment address                    |
 |-----------------------|------------------------------------|